 Work Integrated Learning » Clinical Supervisor Education Network.
 Work Integrated Learning (WIL) is a term referring to learning programs that are conducted in a real workplace, but are formally integrated into a higher education curriculum.

 These take place in courses for a wide variety of professions, from business and accounting, to engineering, law and, of course, health related professions.
 In the health prfessions, WIL is known by a variety of terms, including work placement, fieldwork, service learning and clinical placement, among many others.
 What all these have in common is that the learning informs the work undertaken, and the work informs the learning.
 In many cases, employers see the hosting of WIL placements within their organisations as a duty they reluctantly perform.
 In the past, it was considered sufficient for students just to be placed in the work environment, with no structure to the learning experience.
-Creating Teacher Presence in an Online Class.
-Instructor Presence Online.
 What are the learning objectives for the students?

 It becomes more difficult if they're progressing well, and slows down if they need further instruction.
 The technology has even attracted funding from the Bill & Melinda Gates Foundation, which assembled a diverse coalition of colleges ranging from the University of Texas at Austin to the Kentucky Community and Technical College System.
 It isn't just colleges, either—adaptive learning is benefiting K-12, as well.
 With positive results coming in for many of the companies producing adaptive learning tools, the growth isn't likely to stop soon.
 So who are some of the key players?
 3 Easy Methods to Create eLearning Videos.
 Video is fast becoming one of the most popular eLearning formats.

 Connecting with E-learning (Book Series) Udutu - sign in.
 GLO Maker.
 24 Top Tools for Online Teaching.
 What are your top tools for learning?

 The Centre for Learning and Performance Technologies collects responses to this question from learning professionals every year.
 The result is a list of “Top 100 Tools for Learning,” which runs the gamut from Adobe to Zite.
 Last month, I posed a modified version of the question during an Inside Online Learning chat (#IOLchat): “What are your top eLearning tools for teaching?”
 We came up with 24 relevant and diverse suggestions based on our own experiences and use in online education.
 I’ve categorized them here as tools for communication, collaboration, proctoring, productivity, and content presentation, but many could be listed under multiple categories.
 While most of these tools offer free or no-fee account options, some advanced features are only available through a paid subscription.